 “MONICA will be a fundamental tool for managing the power system, which is gaining new protagonists.”

-Sustainable and efficient energy model
+An efficient and sustainable energy model

-Endesa has headed the consortium that has developed the project, with the collaboration of Ayesa Advanced Technologies, Ingelectus Innovative Electrical Solutions, Ormazábal Media Tensión and the Electrical Engineering Department of the Higher Technical School of Industrial Engineering of the University of Seville via the AICIA foundation.
-The total budget exceeds 3 million euros, around 1.3 million euros of which are financed by the Centre for the Development of Industrial Technology (CDTI) and the EU ERDF Funds; it forms part of the Interconnect program and it is endorsed by the Ministry of Economy and Competitiveness.
+At Endesa, we’ve led the consortium that has carried out the project, which includes the participation of Ayesa Advanced Technologies, Ingelectus Innovative Electrical Solutions, Ormazábal Media Tensión and ETSII’s Electrical Engineering Department at the University of Seville through the AICIA Foundation.
+The project has a total budget greater than 3 million euros, of which around 1.3 million are financed by the Centre for the Development of Industrial Technology (CDTI), supported by the Ministry of Economy and Business, as part of the INNTERCONECTA programme, and co-financed by the European Regional Development Fund (FEDER).